 You should carefully consider the time and financial costs of travelling to your clinical learning environment.
-Our policy allows students to be allocated to sites up to 1.5 hours' journey away from the University.
+Our policy allows students to be allocated to sites up to 1.5 hours' journey away from their term-time address, provided this is within Greater Manchester.
 Students travelling from outside of Manchester may well have longer journeys.

 Currently, most students undertake their practice learning in the following NHS Trusts (subject to changes in the Maternity Services and NHS Agreements):

 - Wythenshawe Hospital (South Manchester, M23 9LT);